 1. Improved patient care

-Digital transformation enables hospitals and service providers to collect and analyze patient data in order to provide personalized healthcare experience.
+Digital transformation enables hospitals and service providers to collect and analyze patient data to provide a personalized healthcare experience.
 Digital solutions like Electronic Health Records (EHRs), telemedicine, and Remote Patient Monitoring (RPM) help improve patient participation, increase provider collaboration, and lower the risk of errors in healthcare.

 2. Increased operational efficiency and resource allocation